 Why Do Cats Knead?

-Cats are known for their many mysterious, silly and overall endearing behaviors – how else would they have become the rulers of the internet?
-One often misunderstood and undeniably cute behaviors is cat kneading.
-As a cat parent, you might be wondering what’s going through your feline friend’s head as he rhythmically pushes against soft surfaces with his paws.
+Cats are known for their many mysterious, silly and overall endearing behaviors — how else would they have become the rulers of the internet?
+One often misunderstood and undeniably cute tendency is cat kneading.
+As a cat parent, you might be wondering what’s going through your feline friend’s head as they rhythmically push against soft surfaces with their paws.
 We’re here to shed a little light on what cat kneading means and how you can encourage good kneading behaviors that don’t leave your furniture (or your lap) in shreds.

 “Kneading” is a common behavior in both male and female cats.
 The action is also referred to as cats making biscuits, happy paws, muffin-making, kneading dough, playing the piano or mashing potatoes.
 When a cat kneads, they will usually push down with their front paws, alternating from one to the other.
 Sometimes they’ll even press with their back paws, too!

-If you’ve ever wondered how to tell if your cat loves you, kneading in your lap is a great indicator that he does!
-Kneading while sitting on your lap shows that your cat feels totally relaxed and at home with you, which is one of his many funny ways of saying he loves you.
+If you’ve ever wondered how to tell if your cat loves you, kneading in your lap is a great indicator that they do!
+Kneading while sitting on your lap shows that your cat feels totally relaxed and at home with you, which is one of their many funny ways of saying they love you.

 Why Do Cats Knead Blankets, Cushions and Laps?